 “Oaky huh?”
 Amanda asked with a smirk, “And just what do I taste like?”

-She raised one eyebrow, “Sharp and tangy, like lemonade.”
+Buffy raised one eyebrow, “Sharp and tangy, like lemonade.”

 MacLeod was already beginning to feel it?
 But then with the number of heads he had taken, especially recently, that wasn’t particularly surprising.
 He had amassed as much power as Amanda in less than half the time.
 Duncan’s instincts were beginning to recognise what he wouldn’t consciously sense for another few centuries, telling him when there’s someone powerful about, someone dangerous.

-Eventually he might begin to get a hunch of who might be coming, and if he paid enough attention even begin to recognise the quickenings of those he knew.
+Eventually he might get a hunch of who might be coming, and if he paid enough attention even begin to recognise the quickenings of those he knew.
 Make sense of what he felt when another comes close, as the slayer somehow could despite her age.

 "Sometimes I feel scary?" she grinned, a feral smile that justified the fears he couldn't let go of.
 Which showed just a fragment of what she was, "What about now?"

 He was on his feet, sword in hand with Duncan beside him, the boy scout ever ready to accept a fight he knew he couldn't win.
-Only Amanda didn't react not, he saw from the awe in her eyes, because she didn't feel it but because it didn't scare her.
+Only Amanda didn't react.
+Not, he saw from the awe in her eyes, because she didn't feel it but because it didn't scare her.
 In the weeks she had been here the girl had earned complete trust and acceptance from someone who rarely trusted anyone but herself.

 "How old are you?"